Polarization as a tuning parameter for Floquet engineering: magnetism in the honeycomb, square, and triangular Mott insulators: Introduction

 Nevertheless, ideally, we would choose whether or not we broke a symmetry, and so unpolarized light is an appealing proposition.
-While perfectly monochromatic unpolarized light is a contradiction, it is possible to generate quasi-monochromatic unpolarized light either by varying the polarization vector slowly in time\cite{}, or by passing the laser beam through an optical depolarizing element\cite{}.
-Even in the case where the polarization induces an additional time-scale, it is still possible to use the Floquet engineering formalism with additional averaging of the polarization at the end of the calculations\cite{MukherjeePRB2018,QuitoFlintshort2020}.
-In fact, different methods can be used to generate distinct types of unpolarized light distinguished by their higher order correlators \cite{klyshko97}, which lead to different physical effects.
+While perfectly monochromatic unpolarized light is a contradiction, it is possible to generate quasi-monochromatic unpolarized light either by varying the polarization vector slowly in time, or by passing the laser beam through an optical depolarizing element~\cite{burns1983Lightwave,mcguire90,hodgson2005laser}.
+Even in the case where the polarization induces an additional time-scale, it is still possible to use the Floquet engineering formalism with additional averaging of the polarization at the end of the calculations~\cite{MukherjeePRB2018,QuitoFlintshort2020}.
+In fact, different methods can be used to generate distinct types of unpolarized light distinguished by their higher order correlators~\cite{klyshko97}, which lead to different physical effects.

 This proliferation of tuning abilities is particularly interesting for two-dimensional frustrated magnetic materials, which host a number of interesting phases and transitions~\cite{lacroix2011introduction}.
 Many of these phases are hard to access, as it is rarely possible to experimentally tune across often multi-dimensional theoretical phase diagrams.
-Here we will show that changing the polarization of the periodic drive can tune through different parts of these phase spaces by affecting different magnetic exchange couplings in different ways.
-It is even possible to change the relative sign of these couplings simply by changing the polarization protocol.
+Spin liquids are of particular interest, as they typically break no symmetries, although chiral and nematic spin liquids can break time-reversal and rotational symmetries, respectively.
+Spin liquids may have topological order with gapped spinons, or may host gapless spinon excitations~\cite{wen2004quantum}.
+Here we will show that changing the polarization of the periodic drive can substantially increase frustration, tuning through different parts of the phase space by modifying different magnetic exchange couplings in different ways.
+It is even possible to change the relative sign of these exchange couplings simply by changing the polarization protocol.

+In this paper, we illustrate how very different the effects of different types of polarization can be using one of the simplest correlated electron models: the half-filled single-band Hubbard model.
+Any two-dimensional spin liquid, either gapless or gapped~\cite{wen2004quantum}, could, in principle, be realized by our proposal.
+We can access both symmetric spin liquids, via unpolarized light, or chiral spin liquids, via circularly polarized light; our ability to access certain spin liquids within a single band Hubbard model depends on how much it is possible to enhance the appropriate further neighbor, chiral or ring exchange couplings.